Long-Kai/GradAttnHash/README.md

 # Gradient Attention Hashing

-This is the source code for paper "Accelerate Learning of Deep HashingWith Gradient Attention" (ICCV 2019)
+This is the source code for paper "Accelerate Learning of Deep Hashing With Gradient Attention" (ICCV 2019)

 The code is implemented on PyTorch Version 0.4.1